omics-datascience/BioAPI/README.md

 This service gets gene expression in healthy tissue

-- URL: /genes-expression
+- URL: /expression-of-genes
 - Method: POST
 - Params: A body in Json format with the following content
-    -  `genes_ids`: list of genes for which you want to get the expression.
+    -  `gene_ids`: list of genes for which you want to get the expression.
     -  `tissue`: healthy tissue from which you want to get the expression values.
 - Success Response:
     - Code: 200